2019–20 The Citadel Bulldogs basketball team

 The 2019–20 The Citadel Bulldogs basketball team represented The Citadel, The Military College of South Carolina in the 2019–20 NCAA Division I men's basketball season.
-The Bulldogs, led by fifth-year head coach Duggar Baucom, played their home games at McAlister Field House in Charleston, South Carolina, as members of the Southern Conference.
-They finished the season 6–24, 0–18 in SoCon play to finish in last place.
+The Bulldogs, led by fifth-year head coach Duggar Baucom, played their home games at McAlister Field House in Charleston, South Carolina, as members of the Southern Conference (SoCon).
+They finished the season 6–24, 0–18 in SoCon play, to finish in last place.
 They lost in the first round of the SoCon tournament to Wofford.

 Previous season

-The Bulldogs finished the 2018–19 season 12–18 overall, 4–14 in SoCon play to finish in a three-way tie for eighth place.
+The Bulldogs finished the 2018–19 season 12–18 overall, 4–14 in SoCon play, to finish in a three-way tie for eighth place.
 In the SoCon tournament, they were defeated by Samford in the first round.